Getting to the root

 This argument is right, but it overlooks something important

-I think there is another lesson to be drawn from this evaluation.
+There is another lesson to draw from this evaluation.

 The intended behaviour change here was straightforward: macadamia farmers adopting better agronomic practices.
 In designing the intervention, several assumptions were made: that adoption was genuinely in farmers' interests; that a lack of agronomic information was what was stopping them; and that SMS was a plausible way to fix that.